 - Direct interviews with your existing clients/customers:

-Depending on your relationship with the clients, you can ask the them, directly or indirectly, about their personal interests and tastes; and what they usually do during the weekends and free time.
+Depending on your relationship with the clients, you can ask them, directly or indirectly, about their personal interests and tastes; and what they usually do during the weekends and free time.
 If required, you can disclose the purpose of your enquiry.

 Alternately, you can ask similar leading questions to persons known to you and who, you think, fit with your ideal clients/customers.

 In case you want a larger sampling, you can send out a survey questionnaire to your customers.
 Generally your customers would be happy to cooperate and be honest in their submissions, if you are honest with them.
 They would respond happily if you tell them that you can serve them better if you understand them and their requirements fully well.

 This is behind-the-scene method of obtaining the psychographics about your customers.
 This is done by investigating your customers’ interactions with your company’s website.
 It will reveal you the data concerning your customers’ interest in the content of your website and your special offers.
 It will reveal what moved your customers to click on any particular content of your website, and what moved them to call back or buy the items displayed or referenced on the website.

 Applying Psychographics to Marketing